 I personally believe that Easter is the best time to reach and assimilate new people into your church family.
 But it doesn’t happen just by chance.
-You have to prepare.

 2. Ask members to sacrifice – For this one Sunday, ask your most committed people to serve in ways they may not otherwise.
-I always used the weeks leading up to Easter to ask people, who had never served in our church, to commit to just help us out for that one Sunday.
+I always used the weeks leading up to Easter to ask people who had never served in our church to commit to help us out for just that one Sunday.

 4. Start a new message series – I would always use Easter Sunday as an opportunity to invite new guests to come back and be a part of this journey we’re going on as a church.
 Plan a three-week series that starts on Easter Sunday.
 Then make an intentional invite.
 Say something like, “We hope that today has been helpful and if this message or the music or something else you’ve experienced today ignited something inside of you, why don’t you make a commitment right now that you’ll come back and finish this three week series with us.”
-Joke with them and tell them you’re not asking them to commit to attend until Jesus returns but to just try it for a few weeks.
+Joke with them and tell them you’re not asking them to commit to attend until Jesus returns, but to just try it for a few weeks.

 5. Make people feel welcome – Please, please, please don’t use this as an opportunity to beat up on people for only attending once a year.
 That is never helpful and it doesn’t work.
 Give them hope that will help them want to return more often.
 And that’s not just a “sermon” thing.
 Feeling welcome should start in the parking lot.
 I used to say all the time that I needed every volunteer to partner with me in creating irresistible environments for guests.
 Long before they would hear a word come out of my mouth as the pastor, they had more than likely already decided whether or not this was the kind of place where they felt welcome.